iknoul/Shamil_Rahman_vidyalai/README.md

 ## Getting Started

-First, install packages
+Step 1: Clone this repo in your local  and install the packages

 ```bash
 npm i
 ```

-then, run the development server:
+Step 2: Run the development server:

 ```bash
 npm run dev